TuftsRT/guides/README.md

 Create the required Python environment using the provided YAML configuration file.
 (The command provided uses the faster `mamba` package manager included in Miniforge, but the traditional `conda` package manager can be used as well.)

 ```
-mamba env create --file environment.yaml
+mamba env create --file environment.yaml --yes
 ```

 Remember to activate the environment before proceeding.
-(In certain command line environments, the `mamba` command can also be used for environment activation.)
+(In certain command line interfaces, the `mamba` command can also be used for environment activation.)

 ```
 conda activate guides